YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 If a return value is specified but has not been configured in the `call-in descriptor file <https://gitlab.com/YottaDB/Lang/YDBPython/-/blob/master/tests/calltab.ci>`_ or vice-versa, a parameter mismatch situation is created.
 In the parameter mismatch case, the error returned will be arbitrary and so may be inconsistent across calls.
 Accordingly, it is recommended to always ensure that routine parameters and return types are correctly specified in the call-in descriptor file.

 - :code:`args` refers to a list of 0 or more arguments passed to the called routine.
 Arguments must be passed as Python :code:`str`, :code:`bytes`, or :code:`int` objects.
-When calling routines that accept 0 arguments, the :code:`args` field can simply be omitted or an empty :code:`Sequence` passed (the default).
+When calling routines that accept 0 arguments, the :code:`args` field can simply be omitted or an empty :code:`Tuple` passed (the default).
 Any output arguments will be returned as a Python :code:`bytes` object and can be subsequently cast to another Python type.
 The number of parameters possible is restricted to 34 (for 64-bit systems) or 33 (for 32-bit systems).
 If the maximum number of parameters is exceeded, a :code:`ValueError` will be raised.
 - :code:`has_retval` is set to :code:`False` by default.
 Accordingly, if the given routine has a return value :code:`has_retval` will need to explicitly be set to :code:`True`.

 For example, see the below setup for a sample :code:`HelloWorld2` routine.